alurm/constructions/README.md

 ## Structure

-Can't be expanded after definition.
+Can’t be expanded after definition.

 Maps offsets (in the language: names) to structure elements.